ahammond/saltstack-syncthing/README.md

 ### Known Issues ###

-* No API password support , see #1
+* No API password support , see issue #1